-Enter sum of Schedule H, lines 9-11a, Schedule H (taxable income before charitable contribution), but not less than zero Enter amount of capital loss carryback utilized included in Schedule J, line 9 Taxable income before charitable contribution, capital loss carryback, and net operating loss.
-Add lines 1-2 Is there a Net Operating Loss carryforward available to reduce taxable income in the current year? ☐ Yes ☐ No If you answered "no" STOP.
-Enter amount from line 3 on Schedule K, line 8 If you answered "yes" then complete the remainder of this worksheet to determine if any charitable contributions are converted to net operating loss NOL carryforward available (exclude carryback) Enter as a positive number Taxable income before charitable contribution, capital loss carryback, after NOL carryforward.
-Subtract line 5 from line 3, but not less than 0 Multiply line 3 by 10% Multiply line 6 by 10% Enter amount from Schedule K, line 7 If line 9 is less than line 8, STOP.
+1. Enter sum of Schedule H, lines 9-11a, Schedule H (taxable income before charitable contribution), but not less than zero 2.
+Enter amount of capital loss carryback utilized included in Schedule J, line 9 3.
+Taxable income before charitable contribution, capital loss carryback, and net operating loss.
+Add lines 1-2 4.
+Is there a Net Operating Loss carryforward available to reduce taxable income in the current year? ☐ Yes ☐ No If you answered "no" STOP.
+Enter amount from line 3 on Schedule K, line 8 If you answered "yes" then complete the remainder of this worksheet to determine if any charitable contributions are converted to net operating loss 5.
+NOL carryforward available from Form 6385, line 4.
+Enter as a positive number 6.
+Taxable income before charitable contribution, capital loss carryback, after NOL carryforward.
+Subtract line 5 from line 3, but not less than 0 7.
+Multiply line 3 by 10% 8.
+Multiply line 6 by 10% 9.
+Enter amount from Schedule K, line 7 If line 9 is less than line 8, STOP.
 Charitable contributions are fully deductible, and there is no charitable contribution carryover.
 Enter the amount from line 6 on Schedule K, line 8.
-If line 9 is more than line 8, complete remainder of worksheet Enter lesser of line 9 or line 8 Subtract line 10 from line 9.
-If less than zero, enter 0 Subtract line 8 from line 7 Enter lesser of line 11 or 12.
-This is the amount of charitable contributions converted to NOL Subtract line 13 from line 11.
-This is the portion of the unallowed charitable contributions that is carried over as charitable contributions Enter amount of capital loss carryback utilized included in Schedule J, line 9 Taxable income before charitable contribution, capital loss carryback, and net operating loss.
-Add lines 1-2 Is there a Net Operating Loss carryforward available to reduce taxable income in the current year?
-If you answered "no" STOP.
-Enter amount from line 3 on Schedule K, line 8 If you answered "yes" then complete the remainder of this worksheet to determine if any charitable contributions are converted to net operating loss NOL carryforward available (exclude carryback) Enter as a positive number Taxable income before charitable contribution, capital loss carryback, after NOL carryforward.
-Subtract line 5 from line 3, but not less than 0 Multiply line 3 by 10% Multiply line 6 by 10% Enter amount from Schedule K, line 7 If line 9 is less than line 8, STOP.
-Charitable contributions are fully deductible, and there is no charitable contribution carryover.
-Enter the amount from line 6 on Schedule K, line 9 is more than line 8, complete remainder of worksheet Enter lesser of line 9 or line 8 Subtract line 10 from line 9.
-If less than zero, enter 0 Subtract line 8 from line 7 Enter lesser of line 11 or 12.
-This is the amount of charitable contributions converted to NOL Subtract line 13 from line 11.
-This is the portion of the unallowed charitable contributions that is carried over as charitable Enter amount of capital loss carryback utilized included in Schedule J, line 9 Taxable income before charitable contribution, capital loss carryback, and net operating loss.
-Add lines 1-2 Is there a Net Operating Loss carryforward available to reduce taxable income in the current year?
-If you answered "no" STOP.
-Enter amount from line 3 on Schedule K, line 8 If you answered "yes" then complete the remainder of this worksheet to determine if any charitable contributions are converted to net operating loss NOL carryforward available (exclude carryback) Enter as a positive number Taxable income before charitable contribution, capital loss carryback, after NOL carryforward.
-Subtract line 5 from line 3, but not less than 0 Multiply line 3 by 10% Multiply line 6 by 10% Enter amount from Schedule K, line 7 If line 9 is less than line 8, STOP.
-Charitable contributions are fully deductible, and there is no charitable contribution carryover.
-Enter the amount from line 6 on Schedule K, line 8.
-If line 9 is more than line 8, complete remainder of worksheet Enter lesser of line 9 or line 8 Subtract line 10 from line 9.
-If less than zero, enter 0 Subtract line 8 from line 7 Enter lesser of line 11 or 12.
-This is the amount of charitable contributions converted to NOL Subtract line 13 from line 11.
-This is the portion of the unallowed charitable contributions that is carried over as charitable
+If line 9 is more than line 8, complete remainder of worksheet 10.
+Enter lesser of line 9 or line 8 11.
+Subtract line 10 from line 9.
+If less than zero, enter 0 12.
+Subtract line 8 from line 7 13.
+Enter lesser of line 11 or 12.
+This is the amount of charitable contributions converted to NOL 14.
+Subtract line 13 from line 11.
+This is the portion of the unallowed charitable contributions that is carried over as charitable contributions